KenKundert/inform/doc/user.rst

 """""""""""""""""""""""""""""

 You may adjust the behavior of existing informants by overriding the attributes that were passed in when they were created.
-For example, normally *display* logs its messages.
-That can be turned off as follows:
+For example, in many cases you might prefer that normal program output is not logged, either because it is voluminous or because it is sensitive.
+In that case you can simply override the *log* attributes for the *display* and *output* informants like so:

 .. code-block:: python

-    from inform import display
-    display.log = False
+   from inform import display, output display.log = False output.log = False

 Any attribute that can be passed into :class:`inform.InformantFactory` when creating an informant can be overridden.
 However, when overriding a color you